openvinotoolkit/openvino/inference-engine/samples/benchmark_app/README.md

 or left default.
 In the last case, the sample logic will select the values for the optimal throughput.
 While experimenting with individual parameters allows to find the performance sweet spot, usually, the parameters are not very performance-portable, so the values from one machine or device are not necessarily optimal for another.
-From that perspective, the most 'portable' way is playing only the 'performance hints', please see section on the command-line params below.
+From this perspective, the most portable way is experimenting only with the performance hints.
+To learn more, refer to the section on the command-line parameters below.

 A number of execution steps is defined by one of the following parameters:
 * Number of iterations specified with the `-niter` command-line argument